testdouble/jasmine-rails/README.md

     PASS: 0 tests, 0 failures, 0.001 secs.

-If you an experience an error, the most likely cause is JavaScript being loaded out of order, or otherwise conflicting with other existing JavaScript in your project.
+If you experience an error, the most likely cause is JavaScript being loaded out of order, or otherwise conflicting with other existing JavaScript in your project.
 See "Debugging" below.

 ## Running from your browser

-Just mount jasmine-rails in your routes.rb:
+Just mount jasmine-rails by adding something like this to your routes.rb:

     mount JasmineRails::Engine => "/spec-runner"